XAI-TAMU/XAI-TAMU.github.io/index.md

 # Introduction
 Our XAI project is supported by Defense Advanced Research Projects Agency (DARPA) grant and conducted at Texas A&M University.
-Here we introduce the our XAI Toolkit and algorithm contributions.
+Here we introduce the our XAI project contributions, including developed XAI Toolkits and proposed XAI algorithms.

 # Our team
 PI: